FarronF/limerick-council-meetings/meetings/2021/02/09-Virtual Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 8th December 2020.md

 the Meeting, the Elected Members agreed to adjourn the Meeting having regard for

-Covid 19 guidelines on the duration of Meetings.---
+Covid 19 guidelines on the duration of Meetings.
+---
 5

 The Cathaoirleach wished all a happy and peaceful Christmas.